 Professional development programming will be provided to the Fellowship recipients in the Fall and Spring of the initial year in their graduate program.
 This programming will serve to enhance the Fellowship recipients’ ability to succeed in graduate education and in terms of their “vision of their future potential professional careers.”
-To achieve this goal of the Fellowship, the recipients will commit to attending in-person, monthly workshops organized by the Office of Graduate Studies including presentation topics on leadership, effective mentor-mentee relationships, writing and publishing, grant preparation, public speaking, translating scholarship to the public, policy advocacy, networking, and preparing to enter current labor markets.
+To achieve this goal of the Fellowship, the recipients will commit to attending in-person, monthly workshops.
+Topics vary, but may include presentations on leadership, effective mentor-mentee relationships, writing and publishing, grant preparation, public speaking, translating scholarship to the public, policy advocacy, networking, and preparing to enter current labor markets.
 Spring semester funding will be contingent upon satisfactory participation in the fall activities and progress toward graduate degree completion.

 Candidates must have demonstrated their success as an undergraduate student at the University of Kansas and potential for success in graduate education through acceptance by a master’s or doctoral program at the University.
 The candidates for the Fellowship should be endorsed by their degree programs/departments based on their “individual achievement in leadership and scholarship” and “ability to envision and attain goals that require exceptional energy and tenacity.”
 KU students in “4+1” programs are eligible for this Fellowship provided they have been admitted into the graduate component via the KU Office of Graduate Admissions.

 The deadline for nominations is February 13, 2019.
 DEADLINE EXTENDED: now accepting nominations until February 25, 2019.